So, Argentina? What do you actually know about Argentina?

 18) Even though Perón died in 1974 and his iconic first wife, Evita, in 1952, they are still a present part of Argentine political self-understanding.
 Especially, the symbol of Evita can be found many different places around the country – among others as mentioned on the 100 peso note.

-20) The current Argentine government under Mauricio Macri is the first non-Peronism government for almost 30 years.
-Quiet impressive, and widely discussed topics among Argentines.
+20) Expect a government from 1999-2001 (just before the big crisis), the current Argentine government under Mauricio Macri is the first non-Peronism government in almost 30 years.
+Quite impressive, and widely discussed topics among Argentines.